ALBERT LEWIS (AL) HASKINS JR., FAIA (1910-2002)

-According to his daughter, Betty Anne Schlegel, when Haskins moved to Raleigh in 1945, there were about five architects in practice.
-He got them together for lunch at the S&W Cafeteria, an event which was the precursor to the Raleigh Section of AIANC, of which he was President in 1961-62.
+According to another daughter, Betty Anne Schlegel, when Haskins moved to Raleigh in 1945, there were about five architects in practice.
+He got them together for lunch at the S&W Cafeteria, a precursor to the Raleigh Section of AIANC, of which he was President in 1961-1962.

-1951 - The John and Lucy Milner House, 2325 Hathaway Road, Raleigh.
+1951 - The John and Lucy Milner House, 2325 Hathaway Road, Raleigh NC.
 Sold in 2011 to Leah Friedman and Stephen Feldman.

-1954 - The Albert L. and Leah Heilig Levine House, 2409 Lakeview Drive, Raleigh.
+1954 - The Albert L. and Leah Heilig Levine House, 2409 Lakeview Drive, Raleigh NC.
 Traditional design.
-Remodeled 1970 and 1981.
+Remodeled in 1970 and 1981.
 Transferred to the Levine daughters, Sarah Levine Weisman and Debra Levine Rubinstein.
 Photos by Leilani Carter.
 Destroyed in 2014.

 Other traditional houses designed by Haskins and Rice in Raleigh include:

-The Pembroke Baker Renovation, 1900 St. Mary's Street, Raleigh.
+The Pembroke Baker Renovation, 1900 St. Mary's Street, Raleigh NC.

-Sources include: M. Ruth Little's The Development of Modernism in Raleigh 1945-1965, partner Irvin Pearce, daughter Kathleen Haskins Thompson, partner Richard Rice, daughter Betty Anne Haskins Schlegel, History of The North Carolina Chapter of the AIA 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown, Pearce Brinkley Cease + Lee.
+Sources include: The Development of Modernism in Raleigh, 1945-1965, by M. Ruth Little; partner Irvin Pearce; daughter Kathleen Haskins Thompson; partner Richard Rice; daughter Betty Anne Haskins Schlegel; History of The North Carolina Chapter of the AIA, 1913-1998: An Architectural Heritage by C. David Jackson and Charlotte V. Brown; Pearce Brinkley Cease + Lee.